Application of one-step method to parameter estimation in ODE models: Real data examples

 \subsection{$\alpha$-pinene problem}

 We now consider `Problem 8' of \cite{tjoa1991simultaneous}.
 The system is given by

-This system characterizes a reaction that describes the thermal isomerization of $\alpha$-pinene ($x_1$) to dipentene ($x_2$) and alloocimene ($x_3$), which in turn yields $\alpha-$ and $\beta-$ pyronene ($x_4$) and a dimer ($x_5$).
+This system characterizes a reaction that describes the thermal isomerization of $\alpha$-pinene $x_1$ to dipentene $x_2$ and alloocimene $x_3$, which in turn yields $\alpha$- and $\beta$-pyronene $x_4$ and a dimer $x_5$.
 The data we use are taken from Table 2 in \cite{box1973some}.
 For each state of the system, the data includes only $8$ observations in time.
-Thus, this is not a trivial problem to deal with, a point raised also in \cite{tjoa1991simultaneous}.
-In Table~\ref{tab:alpha_real} we see the resulting point and interval estimates based on the real data, using the ACCEL method.
-We do not present the NLS method since it did not converge in a reasonable amount of time (using straightforward optimization as we did in all examples above).
-In the last column we present the estimation result from \cite{tjoa1991simultaneous}.
-The solution of the system \eqref{alpha} corresponding to the ACCEL estimate is displayed in Figure~\ref{fig:alpha_real}.
+This is a challenging problem to deal with, a point raised also in \cite{tjoa1991simultaneous}, \cite{rodriguez2006} and \cite{brunel2015}.
+In Table \ref{tab:alpha_real} we see the resulting point and interval estimates based on the real data, using the one-step method.
+We do not present the results of the Monte Carlo study for the NLS method, since it could not be completed in a reasonable amount of time using the Levenberg-Marquardt method (as we did in all examples in our paper).
+In the last column of Table \ref{tab:alpha_real} we present the estimation result from \cite{tjoa1991simultaneous}.
+The solution of the system \eqref{alpha} corresponding to the one-step estimate is displayed in Figure~\ref{fig:alpha_real}.
 Unlike \cite{tjoa1991simultaneous}, our approach does not require to provide an initial guess in the parameter space.
+The parameter estimates we obtained are similar to those in \cite{tjoa1991simultaneous}, except for parameters $\theta_4,\theta_5$: the estimates computed in \cite{tjoa1991simultaneous} are not contained in our confidence intervals.
+As explained in detail in \cite{brunel2015}, these two parameters are the most difficult to estimate, and those authors also raise a question whether the values obtained in \cite{tjoa1991simultaneous} are reliable, and speculate the estimates in their own work could be in fact more accurate.
+Without offering a resolution of this difficult question, here we simply remark that alternative estimates computed in \cite{brunel2015} are contained in our confidence intervals.

+Next we conducted two simulation studies, corresponding to two different measurement error variances.
+Specifically, we generated observations according to \eqref{obs} and \eqref{alpha} under the following experimental setup: the time grid is the same as in the real data, namely

+resulting in a total of $8$ observation points.
+Initial values are set to the observations at the first time point,